-{\em Example II: 3D case.---}We further apply the BIS engineering to realize a 3D anomalous chiral topological phase in the driven model with $h_0=m_0-2t_0\sum_{i=1}^3\cos k_{r_i}$, $h_i=2t_{\rm so}\sin k_{r_i}$ ($i=1,2,3$), and $V(t)=2V_0\cos\omega t$.
 Here $(r_1,r_2,r_3)\equiv(x,y,z)$.
 The $\gamma$ matrices can be constructed as the tensor product of the Pauli matrices~\cite{Zhanglin2018,Zhanglong2019a}.
-The static Hamiltonian gives a 3D chiral topological insulator recently simulated in experiment using solid-state spin systems~\cite{Ji2020,Xin2020}, which has eight topological charges shown in Fig.~\ref{fig4}(a) and (b).
+The static Hamiltonian gives a 3D chiral topological insulator recently simulated in experiment using solid-state spin systems~\cite{Ji2020,Xin2020}, which has eight topological charges shown in Fig.~\ref{fig6}(a) and (b).
 Similar to the 2D case, unconventional topological phases are realized by inducing at least two BISs of the same (0 or $\pi$) type that enclose opposite-sign net charges and contribute oppositely to the bulk topology.
-Taking $m_0=4t_0$ and $\omega=6.5t_0$, there emerge four BISs [see Fig.~\ref{fig4}(a)], of which the innermost spherical-like surface is the static 0-BIS, and the other three are induced by driving.
-Fig.~\ref{fig4}(c) shows the quasienergy spectra with open boundary condition along highly symmetric points $\it\Gamma$-$X_1$-$M$-$\it\Gamma$.
+Taking $m_0=4t_0$ and $\omega=6.5t_0$, there emerge four BISs [see Fig.~\ref{fig6}(a)], of which the innermost spherical-like surface is the static 0-BIS, and the other three are induced by driving.
+Fig.~\ref{fig6}(c) shows the quasienergy spectra with open boundary condition along highly symmetric points $\it\Gamma$-$X_1$-$M$-$\it\Gamma$.
 For the 0-gap, there is one surface Dirac cone around the $\it\Gamma$ point and one around $M$, while for the $\pi$-gap, there are two surface Dirac cones around two $X_{1,2}$ points and one at $M$.